 Andrew Maguire has a busy chancery-based commercial law practice.
 He specialises particularly in disputes over the interpretation or breach of contracts, personal guarantees, restrictive covenants, mortgage and trust deeds and joint venture agreements, breach of trust, fiduciary duty and...

 Mark Mullins is a public law barrister with particular interests and experience in judicial review, mental health and mental incapacity, healthcare and medical treatment, social care and social services law.
 He also practices in employment and discrimination law.

 Paul Rogers has a proven track record in handling complex investigations, trials and appeals as lead counsel, at both the domestic and international level.
 He has many years experience leading cases at both the trial and appellate level.
-As a senior prosecutor at the United Nations International...
+Paul has significant experience in the international field as...

 Jonathan Hand specialises in Clinical Negligence and Personal Injury work.
 He has wide-ranging experience across both these fields, and acts for a mix of Claimant and Defendant clients.
 Much of his work involves catastrophic brain and spinal injuries as well as fatal accident claims.
 He has a...

 Natasha Joffe has expertise in all aspects of employment and discrimination, acting for a wide range of claimants and respondents.
 She has represented a wide variety of public bodies and claimants including trade unions in long and complex discrimination and whistle-blowing cases, sometimes...

 Fiona Horlick is a Band 1 (top tier) leading junior in both Chambers & Partners and Legal 500.
 She is praised for her unrivalled advocacy skills, her unbending will to succeed as well as her charisma and her ability to handle clients with sensitivity.
 Fiona’s practice encompasses regulatory...